biandratti/huginn-net/README.md

 - **Medium Quality (0.6-0.8)**: Good match with some variations
 - **Low Quality (0.4-0.6)**: Acceptable match but with notable differences
 - **Poor Quality (<0.4)**: Weak match, use with caution

+### TLS JA4 Fingerprinting

+**JA4 Attribution:** This implementation follows the official [JA4 specification by FoxIO, LLC](https://github.com/FoxIO-LLC/ja4).
+JA4 (TLS client) methodology and specification are Copyright (c) 2023, FoxIO, LLC.
+Our implementation covers only JA4 (TLS client fingerprinting) under BSD 3-Clause license and is written from scratch for passivetcp-rs while adhering to the published JA4 standard.
+We do not implement JA4+ components which are under FoxIO License 1.1.

 ## Interactive Testing